 According to Tethr’s Chief Product and Research Officer, Matt Dixon’s “The Effortless Experience,” “the majority of your customers are starting on the web and most callers have likely switched to phone as a choice of last resort.”
 Last resort doesn’t sound pleasant.
 That’s because it isn’t.

 The world has become accustomed to self-service first.
 People are used to doing things for themselves and even get satisfaction out of it.
 Most will exhaust all other avenues (chat support, email, social media, search engines) before dialing a phone for help.
 There is also a huge discrepancy between how customers want to be served (predominantly online), and how companies think they want to be served (over the phone.)

-In other words, by the time a customer is connected to an agent, they are already, at the very least miffed, but probably leaning toward ‘grumpy as a grizzly.’
+In other words, by the time a customer is connected to an agent, they are already at the threshold of customer frustration.